ibm-cloud-docs/vmwaresolutions/services/pio_installing.md

 ## Troubleshooting PrimaryIO HDM
 {: #pio_installing-troubleshooting}

-For information about troubleshooting installation-related issues, see the troubleshooting section in the [PrimaryIO HDM - Installation Guide](https://www.primaryio.com/free-downloads-2/){:external}.
+For more information about troubleshooting installation-related issues, see the troubleshooting section in the [PrimaryIO HDM - installation guide](https://www.primaryio.com/free-downloads-2/){:external}.

 ## Uninstalling PrimaryIO HDM
 {: #pio_installing-uninstallation}